20 Rare and Shocking Facts from the Assassination Attempt on John Paul II

 7. A sad ending for the Swiss Guard.
-A young Swiss Guard member Alois Estermann threw himself on the pope.
-He was practically famous and became the commander of all the Guards in a future year.
-In another future year, he and his wife were murdered and the murderer committed suicide.
+A young Swiss Guard member, Alois Estermann, threw himself on the pope.
+He was practically famous and later became the commander of all the Guards, until he and his wife were murdered by a murderer who committed suicide.
 Pray for them all, now.
 Lord have mercy on us poor sinners.

 9. There were four assassins.
 One with a bomb.
 Each waiting.
 The bomber withdraws.

 10. Others were wounded.
 Two Americans were wounded by the bullets: an arm, and a throat.

 11. The Pope was responsive.
 Secretary: “Where?”

 12. Ambulance problems.
 The popemobile pulled up to an ambulance but it wasn’t working.
 A new ambulance was summoned.